Xinglab/SQUID/README.md

 	Mus_musculus.Ensembl.GRCm38.78.gtf: the ensemble gtf files.
 This file should be provided by user.
-	Exon_Mus_musculus.Ensembl.GRCm38.78.gtf: the gtf file contains exons only Intron_Mus_musculus.Ensembl.GRCm38.78.gtf: the gtf file contains intron only Intron_Annotated_Mus_musculus.Ensembl.GRCm38.78.gtf: the gtf file contains the attributes whether the intron was annotated as retended introns in the original gtf files
+	Exon_Mus_musculus.Ensembl.GRCm38.78.gtf: the gtf file contains exons only Intron_Mus_musculus.Ensembl.GRCm38.78.gtf: the gtf file contains intron only Intron_Annotated_Mus_musculus.Ensembl.GRCm38.78.gtf: the gtf file contains the attributes whether the intron was annotated as retained introns in the original gtf files
 	Intron_attri_Mus_musculus.Ensembl.GRCm38.78.gtf: the gtf file contains the attributes whether the intron was overlapped with Exon and whether the intron is overlapped with other intron.

 ###counts###